-- Member position description - Minimum number of service hours (as required by statute) and other requirements (as developed by the subgrantee) necessary to successfully complete the term of service and to be eligible for an Education Award - Amount of the Education Award being offered for successful completion of the terms of service in which the individual is enrolling - Standards of conduct, as developed by the grantee or subgrantee - Prohibited activities, including those specified in the regulations at 45 § CFR 2520.65 - Non-duplication and non-displacement requirements as specified in the regulations at 45 § CFR 2540.100 (e)-(f) - Fundraising requirements as specified in the regulations at 45 § CFR 2540.100 - Requirements under the Drug-Free Workplace Act (41 U.S.C. § 701 et seq.) - Civil rights requirements, complaint procedures, and rights of beneficiaries - Suspension and termination rules - Specific circumstances under which a member may be released for cause - Member signature and date (before or on service start date)
+- Member position description - The term of service including start date and end date (these must fall within the grant year awarded to your organization) and the service type, (full-time, half-time, etc.) - Minimum number of service hours (as required by statute) and other requirements (as developed by the subgrantee) necessary to successfully complete the term of service and to be eligible for an Education Award - Amount of the Education Award being offered for successful completion of the terms of service in which the individual is enrolling - The benefits associated with term of service - Standards of conduct, as developed by the grantee or sub-grantee - Prohibited activities, including those specified in the regulations at 45 § CFR 2520.65 - Non-duplication and non-displacement requirements as specified in the regulations at 45 § CFR 2540.100 (e)-(f) - Fundraising requirements as specified in the regulations at 45 § CFR 2540.100 - Requirements under the Drug-Free Workplace Act (41 U.S.C. § 701 et seq.) - Civil rights requirements, complaint procedures, and rights of beneficiaries - Suspension and termination rules - Specific circumstances under which a member may be released for cause